-We love this traditional chili recipe too, of course!
+We love this traditional chili recipe and white chicken chili, too!

 A good friend of mine recently served us this Cincinnati Chili for lunch.
 I’d never had it before, but of course I love trying new foods.
 When I scanned the list of ingredients, though, I was like “Huh.
 Cinnamon?
 Allspice?
 Cocoa powder?
 What the WHAT?”
 She, being a Cincinnati native, swore by it and said, “Calm down.
 You’re going to love it.”
 Lol.
 And I did!

 Of course I grabbed the recipe from my friend.
 Perfect comfort food for winter and game day!